dlrice/evoker-lite/README.md

 ```
 --ukb               flag to indicate data is in UKBiobank format
 -d, --data          directory of PLINK/intensity data
+-f, --fam           location of the fam file if not in the directory specified with -d/--data
 -o, --output        directory to save plots
--s RSIDS, --rsids   text file with rsids to create cluster plots from
+-r RSIDS, --rsids   text file with rsids to create cluster plots from
---no-transform      flag to not plot UKBiobank data in contrast/strength coordinates
+--no-transform      [UK Biobank] flag to not use contrast/strength coordinates
---no-snp-posterior  flag to not plot UKBiobank SNP Posterior
+--snp-posterior     [UK Biobank] flag to plot SNP Posterior
 ```

 ## Requirements